Mystery in History - Focus and Resources

 Of course, not all early performers appeared in theatres, or even in reputable taverns.
 Many itinerant wizards would have toured the countryside putting up small handbills, or performing in the temporary encampments which sprang up during the frenzied years of the Gold Rush.
 These will be far more difficult to track down.

 With so many new names to be documented, my aim at present is simply to complete the listing of as many names as possible, starting with the very earliest magicians (around 1836) to the late 1860s.
-After that date, only those performers who have previously been missed from the record will receive attention, unless a significant addition can be made to their tales.
-For this reason, high-profile and already-documented conjurers such as Wizard Jacobs and John Henry Anderson do not fall into the scope of my present interests.
+After that date, only those performers who have previously been missed from the record, or have been minimally documented will receive attention, unless a significant addition can be made to their tales.
+For this reason, high-profile and already-documented conjurers such as Wizard Jacobs and John Henry Anderson do not fall into the scope of my present interests, though their importance is unquestioned.

 Likewise, I have not fleshed out every story with the sort of research which might be found by enquiries into the archives of early Government, immigration or family history.
 This may follow; what is told here is mostly what is revealed through newspapers.